OjasMor/Traffic_Light_Classifier/README.md

         true_label = image[1]
         assert(len(true_label) == 3), "The true_label is not the expected length (3)."

-        # Get predicted label from your classifier
+        # Get predicted label from our classifier
         predicted_label = estimate_label(im)
         assert(len(predicted_label) == 3), "The predicted_label is not the expected length (3)."